 The Karen T. Romer Prize for Undergraduate Advising and Mentoring was created in 2004 to recognize and reward excellence in advising by Brown faculty.
 The prize was established by the family of trustee Marty Granoff, and is named for a former Associate Dean of the College who was a creative and passionate advocate for undergraduate education.

-A request for nominations goes out to faculty and students every March, and winners are selected by a committee of students, faculty, and administrators.
+A request for nominations goes out to faculty and students every February, and winners are selected by a committee of students, faculty, and administrators.
 The prizes are awarded at a special ceremony.
-For further information about the award, please contact Barbara Sardy in the Office of the Dean of the College.
+For further information about the award, please contact Jeanette Borges in the Office of the Dean of the College.